ARES: Adaptive, Reconfigurable, Erasure coded, atomic Storage: Model and Definitions

-\nn{An implementation $A$ of a read/write object satisfies the atomicity property if the following holds \cite{Lynch1996}.
-Let the set $\Pi$ contain all complete operations in any well-formed execution of $A$.
-Then for operations in $\Pi$ there exists an irreflexive partial ordering $\prec$ satisfying the following: \begin{itemize} \item [\bf A1.]
-For any operations $\pi_1$ and $\pi_2$ in $\Pi$, if $\pi_1\bef\pi_2$, then it cannot be the case that $\pi_2\prec \pi_1$. \item[\bf A2.]
-If $\pi\in\Pi$ is a write operation and $\pi'\in\Pi$ is any operation, then either $\pi\prec \pi'$ or $\pi'\prec \pi$. \item[\bf A3.]
-The value returned by a read operation is the value written by the last preceding write operation according to $\prec$ (or the initial value if there is no such write). \end{itemize} } \myparagraph{Storage and Communication Costs.} We are interested in the \emph{complexity} of each read and write operation.
-The complexity of each operation $\op$ invoked by a process $\pr$, is measured with respect to three metrics, during the interval between the invocation and the response of $\op$: (i) \emph{communication round-trips}, accounting the number of messages sent during $\op$, (ii) \emph{storage efficiency} \nn{(storage cost)}, accounting the maximum storage requirements for any single object at the servers during $\op$, and (iii) \emph{message bit complexity} \nn{(communication cost)} which measures the length of the messages used during $\op$.
+\myparagraph{Storage and Communication Costs.} We are interested in the \myemph{complexity} of each read and write operation.
+The complexity of each operation $\op$ invoked by a process $\pr$, is measured with respect to three metrics, during the interval between the invocation and the response of $\op$: $(i)$ \myemph{number of communication round}, accounting the number of messages exchanged during $\op$, $(ii)$ \myemph{storage efficiency} (storage cost), accounting the maximum storage requirements for any single object at the servers during $\op$, and $(iii)$ \myemph{message bit complexity} (communication cost) which measures the size of the messages used during $\op$.

 We define the total storage cost as the size of the data stored across all servers, at any point during the execution of the algorithm.
 The communication cost associated with a read or write operation is the size of the total data that gets transmitted in the messages sent as part of the operation.
 We assume that metadata, such as version number, process ID, etc. used by various operations is of negligible size, and is hence ignored in the calculation of storage and communication cost.
-Further, we normalize both the costs with respect to the size of the value v; in other words, we compute the costs under the assumption that v has size 1 unit.
+Further, we normalize both costs with respect to the size of the value $v$; in other words, we compute the costs under the assumption that $v$ has size $1$ unit.